joushvak17/QuantiMol/README.md

 ## 💻 Installation

 The current version of the software is v1.0.0 and can be downloaded through the releases.
 You will be prompted to select a location to install the folder and you can create a desktop shortcut if you want.
 About ~500 MB of free disk space is required.
+Source code and executable can be found in releases.

 ## 📜 License